Multiple crashes bring traffic to a standstill on I-20, please avoid travel

 - I-20 Eastbound in Caddo Parish near the city limits of Greenwood at milepost 5

-- I-20 Westbound at the parish line of Bossier and Caddo crossing the Red River Bridge

-- I-20 Westbound in Bienville Parish approximately 3 miles west of Arcadia
+- I-20 Eastbound in Bienville Parish at milepost 57 (8 miles east of Minden)

 - I-20 Both Eastbound and Westbound east of Ruston